Grammar and Punctuation¶

 In professionally printed material (particularly books, magazines, and newspapers), the hyphen is used to divide words between the end of one line and the beginning of the next.
 This allows for an evenly aligned right margin without highly variable (and distracting) word spacing.

 Keep the structure of bulleted lists equivalent and consistent.
 If one bullet is a verb phrase, they should all be verb phrases.
-If one is a complete sentence, they should all be complete sentences, etc.
+If one is a complete sentence, they should all be complete sentences, and so on.

 Capitalize the first word of each bullet.
 Unless it is obvious that it is just a list of items, such as a list of items like: * computer * monitor * keyboard * mouse